COVID-19 Waste Calculator

 The purpose of wearing a mask

-We wear a mask to protect other, yourself, and your loved ones from getting infected and being admitted to the hospital 💕
+We wear a mask to protect others, yourself, and your loved ones from getting infected and being admitted to the hospital 💕

 Water and soap vs. hand sanitizers